FluxConfig/FluxConfig.Provider/README.md

 **FluxConfig Microsoft.Extensions.Configuration custom Provider.**

-Introduces a .NET platform-integrated client for interacting with the FluxConfig system.
-Provides automated retrieval and updating of the application's running configuration without the need to restart the application or interact with the deployment environment.
+Introduces a .NET platform-integrated client for interacting with the FluxConfig system.Provides automated retrieval and updating of the application's running configuration without the need to restart the application or interact with the deployment environment.

 ## Supported runtimes